kalibera/rchk/doc/USAGE.md

 `cat lines | while read F L ; do echo "sed -i '$L,$L"'s/$/ \/* GC *\//g'\'" $F" ; done | bash`

+There is a shell script `gcannotate.sh` which generates annotations using `csfpcheck` for the core R and packages included in the R distribution.
+The script generates two textual files, a list of annotations and a script to annotate the
+sources:

+`gcannotate.sh path_to_R`

+where `path_to_R` includes the build three of R with the bitcode files, e.g.
+`path_to_R/src/main/R.bin.bc`.
+The generated script is just a sequence of sed in-place text insertions.

 The tool errs on the safe side, which is saying that a function may allocate.
 It may be that in fact the function won't allocate for the given inputs.
 The tool, however, takes some function arguments into account: e.g.